ropg/pinapl/README.md

 getting started with `pinapl` is as easy as using the display library directly.
 All you need to do now is `require` both libraries and call `init` from `pinapl`.
 You'll see how that's done in the example below.

-### not really a dependency: `luasocket` still nice to have
+### Another (almost-)dependency: `luasocket`

-`pinapl` doesn't depend on anything but the `4D-picaso` library we talked about earlier (and through it, on `lua-rs232`).
-But if it finds the TCP/IP socket library available, the `socket.gettime()` function is used instead of `os.time()`.
+`pinapl` depends on the `4D-picaso` library we talked about earlier (and through it, on `lua-rs232`).
+But it would also like to find the `luasocket` TCP/IP socket library.
+Not because it needs to speak TCP/IP, but because the `socket.gettime()` function can then be used instead of `os.time()`.
 The latter has a one second precision, where the socket library's function is much more precise (to 1/100's of a second).
 Precise time is useful, for instance to help detect how long a user is pressing a key.
 Without it, you may have to wait anywhere between 1 and 2 seconds for a context menu.
 On OpenWRT install the socket library with `opkg install luasocket`.
+Alternatively, comment out the `local socket = require("socket")` line in `pinapl.lua` (by placing `--` in front of it) if you are ok with 1-second precision.

 ### don't teach me, show me!